DataDog/integrations-extras/sedai/README.md

 ## Overview

-Sedai proactively manages your cloud environments for you through autonomous actions that prevent availability issues as well as optimize your resources’ performance — all in production.
-Our agentless and configuration-free platform infers your cloud environments and intelligently learns and adapts based on observed performance.
-From preventing downtime and managing SLOs to analyzing code releases and lowering cloud costs, learn how our autonomous platform can become a staple in your SRE tool kit.
+Sedai: Continuous Autonomous Availability Management (CAAM) proactively manages your cloud environments through autonomous actions that prevent availability issues and optimize your resources’ performance in production.
+Our agentless, configuration-free platform infers and adapts to your cloud environments' observed performance.

+From preventing downtime and managing SLOs to analyzing code releases and lowering cloud costs, Sedai is the autonomous platform for your SRE and DevOps teams.
+As a Sedai customer, you can directly integrate with Datadog to receive select notifications in your dashboards.

 **Unlock the full potential of your microservices:**
 * Achieve 99.99% or better application availability